 As we previously stated, there are many different styles to choose from.
 In this section of the guide, we’re going to introduce you to the different types of solar garden lighting …

 This is low-level lighting, often colored.
-As a benefit, they offer long running time.
+As a benefit, they offer a long running time.
 They are great for marking a feature in a garden, nice ambient lighting and marking hazards, like ponds.

 This consists of lights strung together on one cable.
 Many people turn to string lighting because they like how they can just string it up like they would Christmas lights.
 You can place string lights on hedges and fences.
 You can also drape them around the porch.
 Personally, we believe they would make great party decorations so that you can use them to light your garden up to your guests.